 In an article on “Manifested Uncertainty: Contested Science and the Protection of the Public’s Health and Environment,” David Michaels, a former US Assistant Secretary for Environment, Safety and Health, in addition to providing the statistics on Vioxx given above, quotes from the website of a public relations company—a sentence in which the company boasts about how it was able to undermine and counteract the scientific evidence indicating that phenylpropanolamine (PPA), once widely used as a decongestant and appetite suppressant, caused strokes.
-But again, Michaels is writing about deceptive research and public relations, and about deaths, but not about this matter of the feelings—not about the feelings of the people involved in turning other people into victims.
+But again, Michaels is writing about deceptive research and public relations, and about deaths, but not about this matter of the feelings—the feelings of the people involved in turning other people into victims.
 That one was, that we are, paid to do such work may be the best excuse.
 We did it for money, more than one bank robber has proposed.
 Harder to excuse is the consequence, the 100,000 heart attacks, or the 200 to 500 strokes a year (among 18 to 49 year olds) that were caused by PPA.

 The text that follows does not take on the subject as it is described above, but a yet larger one.